jcdevguru/quick-js-compare/README.md

     * *function*: use function to compare (see below)

   * `compareMap`: for comparison of objects of type `Map` (JavaScript type `Map`) Same settings and default as `compareObject`.
+If omitted, `compareObject` settings will be used.

   * `compareArray`: for comparison of arrays
     * `"reference"`: match only when identical as references, i.e., when compared arrays are references to the same object in memory